 The customized Aurora 8B/10B core is delivered as a set of HDL source modules in the language selected in the Vivado design tools project with supporting files.
 These files are arranged in a predetermined directory structure under the project directory name provided to the IP catalog when the project is created as shown in this section.
+VHDL source files are generated for Zynq-7000 and 7 series devices when the VHDL language selection is made.
+On the other hand, the IP top level wrapper file is VHDL and the underlying source files are Verilog for designs with UltraScale devices.

-For details, see "Generating IP Output Products" in the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 5].
+For details, see the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 7].